muehlefeldt/AJD.jl/docs/src/index.md

 ## Main AJD.jl functions

-Below the main function of the AJD.jl package `diagonlaize()` is introduced below.
+Below the main function of the AJD.jl package `diagonalize()` is introduced below.
 For the entire documentation, including non exported functions, of the package refer to the [detailed docs page](detailed-docs.md).

 ```@docs
 diagonalize(